mglabska/Sentiment_analysis_TripAdvisor/README.md

 This model was developed by me and Marta Skrodzka-Paruzel as a final project for Data Science course at Software Development Academy.

 The [data file](https://www.kaggle.com/damienbeneschi/krakow-ta-restaurans-data-raw?select=TA_restaurants_curated.csv) was downloaded from [Kaggle](https://www.kaggle.com/) and it contains over 125k records with restaurants information for 31 cities in Europe.
-The model we developed and trained analyses the review sentiment: positive or non-positive.
+The model we developed and trained estimates the review sentiment: positive or non-positive.

 Technologies in use:
 - Jupyter Notebook, PyCharm, GIT, GitHub